PERMITS & REGULATIONS

 rightofway@austintexas.gov

-Not sure which local jurisdiction permits a certain roadway or need to check for permit conflicts?
-Find out if a roadway is overseen by City, County or State along with any active permits in the area with Right of Way GIS Profiles.
+• If you are not sure which local jurisdiction permits a certain roadway or need to check for permit conflicts, you can find out if a roadway is overseen by City, County or State along with any active permits in the area with Right of Way GIS Profiles.

 CITY OF AUSTIN - PARKS & WATERWAYS

 To film on Austin Parks properties—like Zilker Park, Pfluger Bridge, the Hike and Bike Trail, Mount Bonnell, Lady Bird Lake, Decker Lake, & Lake Austin—a permit must be obtained from the City of Austin Parks and Recreation Department (PARD).
 The Park Directory includes a full list of the over 300 City of Austin Parks properties.
-It is recommended that requests be filed at least 7 days in advance of filming start date for small productions and 14 days for large impact projects.
+It is recommended that requests be filed 7 days in advance of filming start date and 14 days for large impact productions.

-For full application, instructions, filming FAQs and more information on requirements, please reference the Parks & Recreation Office of Special Events Page.
+For full application, instructions and the filming FAQ with detailed requirements, please reference the Parks & Recreation Office of Special Events Page.

 City of Austin Parks & Recreation Department: